You are here

 A stroll down the cobblestone-lined Pearl Street will lead you straight to Pearl Street Warehouse, The Wharf’s cozy venue channeling the Americana vibes of legendary music halls around the country.
 Get up close and personal with your favorite rock, country or blues artist, where every seat is a front-row seat and you’re never more 25 feet from the stage.
 The harmonious pairings of classic all-American diner fare, craft brews and cocktails make a trip to The Pearl a musical experience you won’t soon forget.
 Check out the lineup and plan your visit.

 On Recreation Pier you can catch some rays in lounge chairs, take a seat at any of the outdoor desks or swoop back and forth on a modern swing sets, all while marveling at gorgeous views of the Washington Channel.
-For even more adventure, head over to the boathouse and rent a kayak or stand-up paddleboard to get out on the water.
+For even more adventure, head over to The Wharf Boathouse and rent a kayak or stand-up paddleboard to get out on the water.

 In addition to a cadre of dining destinations, The Wharf is home to a wide variety of shopping options, from local artisans to global name brands.
 Head to Ligne Roset for contemporary home designs, Harper Macaw for delectable chocolates with a mission to assist in tropical reforestation or Anchor, a boaters’ one-stop-shop for everything from snacks and gear to sailing advice.
 Then continue your shopping excursion at these shops at The Wharf.

 Water taxis pull up to this pier, but it’s also got plenty of fun and games.
 In summertime, the pier features a mini-golf course, which becomes a skating rink in winter.
 Grab a seat in the built-in steps of the pier and rock out to entertainment on the Floating Barge.
-If you’re looking for even more great tunes, Transit Pier leads right to The Anthem, DC’s newest music venue.
+If you’re looking for even more great tunes, Transit Pier leads right to The Anthem, one of DC’s rocking music venues.

-The Southwest Waterfront has a track record for hosting unique, one-of-a-kind events.
+Southwest & The Wharf has a track record for hosting unique, one-of-a-kind events.
 Well, The Wharf enhances the calendar with everything from Pumpkin Palooza and Zombie Rides to the District’s Holiday Boat Parade and the Running of the Chihuahuas on Cinco de Mayo.
 Check out the latest upcoming events at The Wharf.

 The Wharf’s official beacon greets vessels slowly passing through the no-wake zone.
 But it’s also good for pier-goers, too, who can crowd around The Torch and marvel at the 14-foot gas-powered flame.